 These rules and regulations governing the Pacific Veterinary Conference are part of the exhibitor contract.
 The interpretation and enforcement of the rules and regulations by conference management are final.
 All matters not specifically covered by these rules and regulations are subject to the decision of conference management.
 All determinations by the Pacific Veterinary Conference regarding the enforcement of rules, regulations, and conditions under this contract shall be final and binding.

-Eligibility to be an exhibitor at the Pacific Veterinary Conference is limited to organizations whose products or services relate directly to the practice of veterinary medicine.
+Eligibility to be an exhibitor at the Pacific Veterinary Conference is limited to organizations whose products and/or services relate directly to the practice of veterinary medicine.
 The Pacific Veterinary Conference reserves the right to reject any application to exhibit.

 Assignment of Booth Space

 Priority is given to returning Pacific Veterinary Conference exhibitors based on points accumulated through the last conference.
 After that, booths are assigned on a first-come, first-served basis regardless of accumulated points.
 Booth space is assigned to companies paid in full.